 Substance Abuse Prevention

-The Office of Substance Abuse Prevention, a unit within the Student Health and Counseling Center, has the primary role of alcohol and substance abuse prevention, assessment, screening, education, and counseling.
+The Office of Substance Abuse Prevention has the primary role of alcohol and substance abuse prevention, assessment, screening, education, and counseling.
 Services are evidenced-based and provide cutting-edge information and resources to the campus community.
 Our services include

 - Individual Counseling and Consultation